- June 30, 2020

 The Social Innovation Forum (SIF) and Philanthropy Massachusetts invites you to join us on Tuesday, June 30 at 2:00 pm for an intimate and honest dialogue.

 Please note this session is intended for foundation staff, donors, trustees, and advisors.
-A light breakfast will be served at 9:00 am, and the session will begin promptly at 9:30 am.
+A Zoom link will be sent out to everyone who has registered prior to the event.

 Five generations after being established, the Surdna Foundation has been intentional about honoring founding vision and legacy, while remaining relevant to current needs and issues in society.
 In 2009, the family trustees took a bold step in naming social justice in its mission statement and have continued to evolve by explicitly centering racial equity in the Foundation’s current strategy.
 The result has been an ongoing transformation in the operations, governance, and culture of the institution; a refinement of next-gen philanthropy programs that now explore power, privilege, and equity; and a public controversy within the family around donor intent.